• Skip to primary navigation

 Note: This tutorial does not show how to migrate your existing blog to Heroku.

-Heroku provides a free 5 MB database, which should be enough for getting started with WordPress.
+Heroku provides a free 5 MB database, which should be enough to get started with WordPress.
 If you are looking for more space for your database please refer to the Heroku Pricing plans.

 Change your current directory to `wordpress-heroku`-